-Trump won't rush North Korea on denuclearization as long as no weapon tests
+Trump won't rush North Korea on denuclearization; peace deal possible

 Vietnam has released few details about arrangements for the summit including its specific venue or timing.

-Kim is making his way to Vietnam, through China, by train and passed through the city of Changsha at around 1.10 p.m.
-(0510 GMT), South Korea’s Yonhap news agency reported.
+Kim is making his way to Vietnam by train and passed through the Chinese city of Hengyang at about 3.30 p.m.
+(0730 GMT), South Korea’s Yonhap news agency reported.

-That would put him on track to arrive in Vietnam by early Tuesday.
+That means he would be due to arrive in Vietnam early on Tuesday.
+No official details of his travel have been released.

-A South Korean presidential spokesman told reporters in Seoul the two sides might agree to declare a formal end to the 1950-1953 Korean War at the summit.

-The war ended in a truce, not a treaty, and the North has long called for a treaty to end it.
-It also wants security guarantees.

-For live coverage of the summit, click: here; Additional reporting by Hyonhee Shin, Mai Nguyen, Josh Smith; Writing by Robert Birsel; Editing by Lincoln Feast
+For live coverage of the summit, click: here; Additional reporting by Mai Nguyen, Josh Smith; Writing by Robert Birsel; Editing by Lincoln Feast